lgiordani/wgp_demo/README.md

 Being this a demonstration project some choices have been made that should be reconsidered in a real-world project.
 Here you will find some considerations about those choices and the possible upgrades the code should get if used in a production environment.

 * Lack of database: the only repository implemented in this project is ArtistJsonRepository, which is a file-based data storage.
 Obviously a production system shall implement an optimized data storage such as PostgreSQL, MongoDB, BigTable or other solutions.
 * Ranking system: the ranking system has been implemented in the repository.
 It is used to order results in a non trivial way.
 This is something that may be discussed a lot, I think, in a real-world project.
-Strictly speaking the ranking system of a set of domain models should belong to the business rules, so should be implemented in the use case.
+Strictly speaking the ranking system of a set of domain models should belong to the business rules, so it should be implemented in the use case.
 Some parts of it, however, may be computationally intensive, so one could want to move the whole system to the repository, to take advantage of the particular external system and its optimizations.
 For example the repository could extract data from a cloud service that implements the ranking system in a very efficient way that cannot be offered by a local single process written in Python such as the use case is.
 * Monolitc structure: to easily show the whole architecture all components have been packed into a single project.
 In a real world system teams or single developers shall be able to work on different parts of the system and release them without the need to put the whole codebase on a feature branch.
 The main layers that should be divided into isolated projects should be: the core domain code (domain/ and use_cases/), the repository interfaces (repositories/), that could also be split in different projects if more that one repository shall be actively maintained, the presentation layers (rest/), also possibly split in different projects if complex enough.